St. Louis Missouri is a mecca for Midwest gamblers, as there no less than six casinos in the area.

 Lumiere Place Casino (Yellow Star on map)

 Located in the shadows of the Gateway Arch, the Lumiere Place Casino is a contemporary-looking resort just a half a mile or so from downtown St. Louis, on the other side of Interstate 44.
+It’s a Caesars property, so you can use your Caesars Rewards card here.

 The ten-table poker rooms spreads limit hold’em ($4/8), no-limit ($1/3 on up), pot-limit Omaha, and has weekend tournaments.